Minemetero/Minemetero/README.md

     <img src="head.gif" alt="head" width="200" height="200">
   </a>
 </br>

+# Welcome

->- 👋 Hi, I’m @Minemetero
+- 👋 Hi, I’m @Minemetero

->- 👀 I’m interested in coding
+- 👀 I’m interested in coding

->- 🌱 I’m currently learning Java for Minecraft development
+- 🌱 I’m currently learning Java for Minecraft development

->- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...
 (Not Yet)

->- 📫 My Discord username Minemetero
+- 📫 My Discord username Minemetero

->>- 😄 Pronouns: SUCK<SILLY
+- 😄 Pronouns: SUCK<SILLY

->- ⚡ Fun fact: I'm a suck person......
+- ⚡ Fun fact: I'm a suck person......
 <!---
 Minemetero/Minemetero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.